Breword/tmux/Contributing.md

 - ([#1605](https://github.com/tmux/tmux/issues/1605)) Support for ZERO WIDTH
   JOINER U+200D.

-- It would be nice to have a flag for new/neww to open a number of panes at once, for example 'neww -X "top" "top" "top"' would open a window with three panes - perhaps in a tiled layout by default.

 - ([#1755](https://github.com/tmux/tmux/issues/1755)) Instead of load-buffer,
-  save-buffer and source-file opening the file in the server, they could ask the client to do so and send back a file descriptor.
-This would fix the
-  <(echo foo) mechanism in some shells which passes /dev/fd/X as the path
-  (where X is a descriptor open in the client but could be already in use for something different in the server).
+  save-buffer and source-file opening the file in the server, they could ask the client to do so and send back a file descriptor - or to read or write the file (which would work for Cygwin without file descriptor passing).
+This would fix the <(echo foo) mechanism in some shells which passes /dev/fd/X as the path (where X is a descriptor open in the client but could be already in use for something different in the server).
 Probably the existing stdin code could be merged into this as well.
-Would perhaps need to consider Cygwin which doesn't have file descriptor passing.

 - Marked positions in history.
 Could use the same prompt-detection escape sequences as iTerm2.
 Could be listed by capture-pane and also a menu to jump